 My little grandsons (Jonny, nearly 4, and Joey, 20 months) are elbow deep in a project for Mother's Day for their mommy, other grandma, and day care provider.
 We are making a cookbook of their favorite meals and snacks.
 I am taking tons of pictures of them "fixing" the food.
 It helps that they are total hams!
 But we have included such things as "ants on a log" (celery stuffed with peanut butter and dotted with raisins), tacos, grilled cheese, jello with fruit, and other things we love to make together.
-I am printing out the recipes with pictures on the computer and putting them in clear report covers.
-In the mean time, they are learning about healthy snacks and easy meals, and we are having a BALL!
-I can hardly wait until they can present their gift.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 I have inherited a daughter-in-law recently who has no idea how to cook.
 Does any one have any beginner recipes I can put in a cookbook i'm making for her?

 I would start with basic "how tos" like how to cut and saute vegetables or how to pick good cuts of meat or how to tell when foods are cooked and other helpful hints that we do without thinking.
 Other than that I would just put in your favorite recipes and ones that you know her hubby likes and make little notes on them, letting her know little varations she could use.
 I like in the Kraft Food and Family magazine when they have a chart with a meat, sauce and vegetable to make the same dish with different ingredients.

 Someone posted about organizing recipes by meals with a main dish and sides all together, I think that would help someone just starting in the kitchen.